His buffalo plaid flannel shirt was neatly tucked into his Sears Work ‘N’ Wear Kahkis. His wife had pressed his pants with a knife-sharp edge.

 His ball cap sat high on his head.
 He doesn’t wear the new low-profile cap that the younger guys wear.
 He wears a proper high-crowned baseball cap as a tool to shade his eyes, not as a fashion statement.

-His generation thinks Earth Day is for sissies.
-Trees are for cutting.
+His generation thinks Earth Day is a newfangled invention created by tree huggers.
+Trees ought to be cut down when they get in the way.
 Grass is for mowing.
-Garbage cans are for tin cans and newspapers.
-“Who has time to save the Earth when I’ve got to mow the lawn and wash the car.”
+He doesn’t see why tin cans, glass, yard waste and newspapers can’t all be thrown into the same dumpster.
+“Who has time to save the Earth when I’ve got to mow the lawn and wash the car?”

-There was the faintest shade of light green above his head where the trees were just leafing out.
+There was the faintest shade of light green above his head where the trees were beginning to leaf out.
 The grass hasn’t even had a chance to get long.
 The sun and moisture are being sent to broaden the leaf stalks.
 There’s not been enough time to send energy to creating length.

 Still, by the time he gets back to his yard, it’ll be long enough.